NCIX: Server data breach

 On August 1, 2018, a Craigslist ad listed as “NCIX Database Servers - $8500 (Richmond BC)” was found by Travis Doering of Privacy Fly, indicating unerased servers and data from NCIX operations were available for sale containing user data dating back 15 years.
 Employee data, including social insurance numbers, was also leaked.
+Doering stated that in one database alone there were 3.8 million Canadians' information.
 The data was obtained from an abandoned warehouse where NCIX stored servers before their bankruptcy after the servers were sold to make up for the $150,000 rent fees owed to the owner of the warehouse.
 This prompted an investigation by the RCMP and Office of the Information and Privacy Commissioner of British Columbia, and the police seized the servers.
 Despite this, the data on the servers had been copied and sold multiple times before the servers were seized.
 Software engineer Kipling Warner since sued NCIX and their auctioneer for failing to properly protect the information.